-Monies collected should always be remitted to the bookkeeper no later than the next school day, and all funds collected by the bookkeeper should be deposited within three school days of receipt.
-Additionally, a deposit should be made on the last day of each week so that cash is not kept in the schools over the weekend where possible, and a deposit should be made on the last day of each month to facilitate the closing of that month's books.

-- Each school should retain all applicable supporting documentation for cash receipts and such documentation should be filed in a manner that makes it easily accessible. - Fundraiser approval forms should be completed and should show evidence of event approval prior to the date of the event for any fundraising event to be engaged in for the benefit of a school program or the general student population. - Receipts and Reports of Monies Collected (ROMCs) should be reviewed prior to completion of deposit for completeness and accuracy.
-Pre-numbered receipts should be utilized in order for any individual cash receipt in excess of \$5.00, with the reason for any gaps documented. - Inventory logs and/or register tapes should be maintained for any resale-type items (fundraisers, concessions sales, etc.).
+- Monies collected should always be remitted to the bookkeeper no later than the next school day, and all funds collected by the bookkeeper should be deposited within three school days of receipt.
+Additionally, a deposit should be made on the last day of each week so that cash is not kept in the schools over the weekend where possible, and a deposit should be made on the last day of each month to facilitate the closing of that month's books. - Each school should retain all applicable supporting documentation for cash receipts and such documentation should be filed in a manner that makes it easily accessible. - Fundraiser approval forms should be completed and should show evidence of event approval prior to the date of the event for any fundraising event to be engaged in for the benefit of a school program or the general student population. - Receipts and Reports of Monies Collected should be reviewed prior to completion of deposit for completeness and accuracy.
+Pre-numbered receipts should be utilized in order for any individual cash receipt in excess of \$5.00, with the reason for any gaps documented.

-22-05 - Internal Accounts - Ticketed Events
+23-05 - Internal Accounts - Ticketed Events